-In a few exceptions, text is not counted, such as text that is displayed on a photograph of a product.
-However, if text is deliberately added to product pictures in an attempt to cheat the rule, or if a logo is zoomed in on inappropriately, an ad will not accord with the rules.
+In a few exceptions, the text is not counted, such as text that is displayed on a photograph of a product.
+However, if the text is deliberately added to product pictures in an attempt to cheat the rule, or if a logo is zoomed in on inappropriately, an ad will not accord with the rules.

 In order to help users to gauge how much text is on their ad images, Facebook have provided a Grid Tool, where images can be uploaded and the text measured against a grid.